-- are under one year of age, with the exception of those over 2 months of age requiring vaccination in accordance with Public health control and management of hepatitis A guidance - have had a confirmed anaphylactic reaction to a previous dose of any hepatitis A containing vaccine or to any components of the vaccine, these may include neomycin and/or formaldehyde (refer to relevant SmPC) - have a history of severe (i.e. anaphylactic) reaction to latex where the vaccine is not latex free - previous confirmed hepatitis A infection suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation)
+- are under one year of age - have had a confirmed anaphylactic reaction to a previous dose of any hepatitis A containing vaccine or to any components of the vaccine, these may include neomycin and/or formaldehyde (refer to relevant SmPC) - have a history of severe (i.e. anaphylactic reaction) to latex where the vaccine is not latex free - are solely at occupational risk of hepatitis A exposure, should be referred to their employer's occupational health provider for vaccination - previous confirmed hepatitis A infection - suffering from acute severe febrile illness (the presence of a minor infection is not a contraindication for immunisation).